 For some years, botnets have been offered as a commodity either through selling subparts of the botnet or by leasing botnets.
 More recently botnet kits have been behind some major botnets.
-The top three botnet kits - Andromeda, Gamarue and Wauchos - are estimated to be responsible for having compromised more than a million devices a month worldwide.

-The CSDE (Council to Secure the Digital Economy) has published the "International botnet and IoT security guide - 2021"20 that highlights practices to combat botnet threats.
+The CSDE (Council to Secure the Digital Economy) has published the "International botnet and IoT security guide - $2021''^{25}$ that highlights practices to combat botnet threats.
 This report details a wide range of mechanisms and processes that mitigate the effects of attacks conducted through botnets.
 It divides the measures applicable to "Infrastructure", "Software development" and "IoT Devices" and further details measures for "Home and small business systems installation" and for "Enterprises".